diem/diem/language/stdlib/modules/doc/Libra.md

 <code>value</code>.
 The
 caller must have a reference to a
 <code><a href="#0x1_Libra_MintCapability">MintCapability</a>&lt;CoinType&gt;</code>.
 Only
-the Association account or the
+the treasury compliance account or the
 <code><a href="LBR.md#0x1_LBR">0x1::LBR</a></code> module can acquire such a
 reference.